auth0/docs/articles/applications/enable-universal-links.md

 ---
-description: How to enable Universal Links support for your Auth0 app in Xcode
+description: Learn to enable Universal Links support for your Auth0 app in Xcode
 topics:
   - applications
   - ios